21 Amazing Fluffy Animals in the World

 Fluffy Animals in the World

 The Mangala pig is a domestic animal found in Hungary, the United Kingdom, and the United States.
 Its body weight is 64 to 73 Kg and is 35 to 37 inches long.
-It is blonde to black in color and has a life expectancy of 15 to 20 years.
+It is blonde to black and has a life expectancy of 15 to 20 years.
 Its entire body is covered with thick fur and so it is identified as pig sheep.
-Its hairs look blonde, stiff, and shiny and in winter hair turns thick and curly giving it a woolly undercoat.
-This pig is habitually sociable, and nonviolent and looks awfully charming because of its fur coat.
+Its hair looks blonde, stiff, and shiny, and in winter hair turns thick and curly giving it a woolly undercoat.
+This pig is habitually sociable, and nonviolent and looks charming because of its fur coat.

 Also Read: Top 10 Species Of Antelopes In Africa